xtralifecloud/unity-sdk/Docs/getting_started.md

 		...
 	});
 	// The Done (or Then) handlers won't get called in case the promise is rejected
-	// (network error…), so we can (and should) provide a Catch block to handle exceptions.
+	// (network error...), so we can (and should) provide a Catch block to handle exceptions.
 	// They will come up asynchronously as well, so the principle is exactly the same. gamerPromise = gamerPromise.Catch((Exception ex) => {
 		...
 	});
 ~~~~

-Note that the Then and Catch block return a new promise that can itself be linked to another Then/Catch block.
+Note that the @ref CotcSdk.IPromise<PromisedT>.Then "Then" and @ref CotcSdk.IPromise<PromisedT>.Catch "Catch" block return a new promise that can itself be linked to another Then/Catch block.
 However you should provide a Catch block only after all Then blocks or just before a Done block.
-The Done method returns no promise, and just tells that it is the last thing that you will do with the result.
+The @ref CotcSdk.IPromise<PromisedT>.Done "Done" method returns no promise, and just tells that it is the last thing that you will do with the result.
 If you provide a Then block, you may then:

 - Provide other Then blocks, which will receive the same result (if the lambda provided in the Then block returns an empty result).
 - Handle the result returned by the next promise (in case the lambda provided in the previous Then block returned another Promise).